danieljohannsson/danieljohannsson/README.md

 ### Hi,
 I'm Daníel Jóhannsson, a Computer Science and Engineering student at LTH with a passion for technology and entreprenuership.

-🌱 Currently learning
+### 🌱 Currently learning
-- Building a full-stack application in Typescript
+- To build a full-stack application in Typescript